11 Common Hydrangea Pests: How to Prevent and Treat Them

 Black Vine Weevil

-In most cases, the presence of the Black Vine Weevil pest is detected too late, when signs of wilting are clearly visible.
+In most cases, the presence of the Black Vine Weevil is detected too late, when signs of wilting are clearly visible.

 The damage done to these larger roots is what could be the end of your hydrangea plant.
 The plants will begin to yellow from the top down, slowly turning brown and eventually dying.
 You may also spot the black adults nibbling on your leaves as they get ready to lay their eggs.